Remember the days when your head barely hit the pillow, and you were out like a light?

 Your GP may discuss medication options with you, but only as a small and temporary part of your overall treatment plan.

-Snoring is quite common, especially with men and middle-aged people.
+Snoring is quite common, especially among men and people who are middle-aged.
 We estimate 40% of men and 25% of women snore to some degree.

 We often presume snoring goes hand-in-hand with a good night’s sleep.
 However, studies have shown that up to 70% of frequent loud snorers suffer from tiredness and lethargy throughout the day.1